NedzaBartlomiej/marine-unit-monitoring-microservice/README.md

 ---

-### Secrets file for dev-service (default location from api-service catalog -> ./src/main/resources/secrets.yaml)
+### Secrets file for dev-service (default location from dev-service catalog -> ./src/main/resources/secrets.yaml)

-This file contains secrets and API-related configurations for the api-service.
+This file contains secrets and API-related configurations for the dev-service.

 ```secrets.yaml
 # Keycloak Configuration